-^{4.} UNHCR's first estimate of 1.2 million people was reduced following field surveys and aerial photos.
+4. UNHCR's first estimate of 1.2 million people was reduced following field surveys and aerial photos.
 Goma Epidemiological Group, 'Public Health Impact of Rwandan Refugee Crisis: What Happened in Goma, Zaire in July 1994?', The Lancet (February 1995): 339-344.

-sands into Goma this morning.
-Woke up at 05.30 to sound of machine gun fire and gunshots.
-Then the flood came - worse than Benaco.
-MSF is immediately deploying medicines and mobilising for 300,000.
 It is not enough.
 MSF teams have also gone up by the Virungo (volcano) where last night 10,000 were pouring in per hour.
 The main problem is food - there is no WFP here - and plastic sheeting, etc. The aid agencies cannot cope - not clear what the French army will do yet.
-The town is totally inundated with goats, kids, people and baggage.
+The town is totally inundated with goats, kids, people, and baggage.
 The Zairean authorities are disarming everyone in the squares before trucks move them on to the stadium and other places.
 This morning I had to go and wake UNHCR up.

-On the morning of 14 July, MSF's Press officer alerted the international press to the arrival of a flood of refugees in Goma.
+On the morning of 14 July 1994, Samantha Bolton, the MSF International Press Officer, alerted the international press to the arrival of a flood of refugees in Goma.